A look back at the Stevens 315 side-by-side shotgun

 The Stevens 315 is a hammerless side-by-side shotgun in a boxlock design.
 There were two production versions of this shotgun: the original from 1910 to 1939, and then a second higher production model from 1935 to 1959.
 It was made in .410, 28-, 20-, 16-, and 12-bore.
 The original price on this shotgun was around $17.

-The Stevens 315 is actually a pretty difficult shotgun to track down for purchase these days, with a vast range in price from $100 for unworking models, to around $500 for one in working order.
+The Stevens 315 is actually a pretty difficult vintage side-by-side shotgun for collectors to track down for purchase these days, with a vast range in price from $100 for unworking models, to around $500 for one in working order.
 In some cases restored guns and restocked can fetch as much as $1200 to $1400.
 This certainly ads to the nostalgia of this classic American shotgun.

 In New Jersey, the first things we have the opportunity to chase in the fall are rails.
 The little 20-gauge Stevens has counted coup on more rails than I will admit here.
 I have spent many September 1st’s wandering across the seemingly monotone salt marsh near Tuckerton searching for Clapper rails.
 And come mid-month, I am on a rail skiff, pushing through the wild rice on the Delaware Bay, shooting Sora.
 Every year the little Stevens is in my hands.
 The rail guides who push the skiffs always ask what gun I am shooting, and without fail I respond, “Nothing special, just an old Stevens.”
 I never had to worry about shooting steel through the old gun, or about salt water corrosion.
 I would give her a good cleaning after each trip, and put her up on the rack hoping that no additional damage was done.
 Even if there was though, I could always justify it.
 After all, it’s just an old Stevens.